sirkaushalkumar/node/README.md

     - React calls our 'render' method a second time
     - Render method returns some (updated) JSX.
     - React takes that JSX and updates content on the screen.

+### Understanding Lifecycle Methods

+- There are two ways to initialize state.
+We are going to see second.
+To understand that we need to understand Lifecycle Method.
+- Component Lifecycle
+    - constructor
+    - render
+        - component visible on screen
+    - componentDidMount
+        - Sit and wait for updates... .
+    - componentDidUpdate
+        - Sit and wait until this component is no longer shown
+    - componentWillUnmount
+- This entire series of event id called compoent lifecycle.
+- These lifecycle methods are functions that are called during very distinct or discreet times during that cycle.
+- **Render** Method is one function hat we absolutely have to define.
+- First off immediately after a component shows up on the screen of our browser, a lifecycle method componentDidMount is called.
+We can use this method to put some amount of code inside to setup or do some initial data loading or a wide variety of operations that we might want to do.
+- Once this is called, our component essentially sits around and wait for an update.
+Update is going to come in the form of calling setState Method.
+The component will rerender itselfor essentially update itself.
+Anytime that happens another lifecycle method ComponentDidUpdate will be called automatically.
+- If at somepoint of time, we look to stop showing our component, ComponentDidUmnount will be called autmatically.

+- Why lifecycle methods
+    - *constructor:* Good Place to do one-time setup
+    - *render:* Avoid doing anything besides returning JSX
+    - *componentDidMount:* Good Place to do data-loading!
+    - *componentDidUpdate:* Good Place to domore data-loading when state/props change
+    - *componentWillUnmount:* Good Place to do cleanup (especially for non-React stuff)